 README file located in the respective experiment’s subdirectory.

 1D_ocean_ice_column - Oceanic column with seaice on top.

 adjustment.128x64x1 - Barotropic adjustment problem on latitude-longitude grid with 128x64 grid points (2.8o resolution).

-adjustment.cs-32x32x1 - Barotropic adjustment problem on cube sphere grid with 32x32 points per face (roughly 2.8o resolution).
-Also contains a non-linear free-surface adjustment version (input.nlfs).
+adjustment.cs-32x32x1 - Barotropic adjustment problem on cube sphere grid with 32x32 points per face (roughly 2.8o resolution) with a rectangular island at the equator.
+Note that “blank tiles” are used in the MPI test (data.exch2.mpi).
+Also contains a non-linear free-surface, atmospheric like, barotropic adjustment version (input.nlfs).

 advect_cs - 2-D passive advection test on cube sphere grid (32x32 grid points per face, roughly 2.8o resolution).